Health & Hospitals

 People with learning disabilities often have difficulty in recognising illness, communicating their needs and using health services.
 Regular health checks can detect treatable illnesses and help prevent more serious ones, as well as familiarising the young person with the GP practice which they may use throughout their adult life.
 There are over one million people of all ages in England who have a learning disability but only 200,000 of these currently appear on GP registers.

 Want to join the register?
-Download a template letter to send to your GP
+Ask at your GP surgery.

 The NHS Choices website has more about healthchecks for people with LDs